Development Projects

 Let us know your thoughts on private development projects happening in Missoula County.

 Missoula County routinely considers development projects such as subdivisions, family transfers, boundary line relocations and rezoning requests.
 The projects featured on this page first come to the Planning, Development and Sustainability Department to ensure they meet various requirements related to zoning, land use, floodplain and other regulations.
-The Board of County Commissioners then considers approval of projects at their public meetings.
+The Board of County Commissioners or the relevant decision-making body then considers approval of projects at their public meetings.

 Comments on these projects help planning staff more accurately present to the commissioners how the community feels about the proposals, so the commissioners can make well-informed decisions on each project.